Best Presidents Day Fitness Sales

 Our tester performing a back squat with Nike Grind Bumper Plates

-There’s also a warranty that’s good, but not great.
+The warranty is good, but not great.
 The 10- and 15-pound plates are covered by a six-month warranty, while heavier plates have a three-year warranty for home use.
-However, Nike warns that the warranty is void if the plates aren’t used on proper home gym flooring, and even warns not to use the 10- and 15-pound plates alone for durability concerns.
+However, Nike warns that the warranty is void if the plates aren’t used on proper home gym flooring, and even warns lifters not to use the 10- and 15-pound plates alone for durability concerns.

-However, we still give Nike 4 stars for the customer experience, as the support team can be reached via phone or live chat, and Nike offers a 10% discount for military and first responders.
+However, we still like the overall customer experience, as the support team can be reached via phone or live chat, and Nike offers a 10% discount for military and first responders.

 Customer Reviews